Infrastructure of Changi Airport: Terminal 3

 Terminal 3, the airport's fourth passenger terminal, became operational on 9 January 2008, increasing the airport's annual passenger capacity by 22 million.
 The test flight out of Terminal 3 was a Singapore Airlines flight from Singapore to Perth.
 The flight departed T3 at 5:30 pm local time, landing in Perth International Airport at approximately 11:30 pm.
 The terminal has 28 aerobridge gates, with eight capable of handling the Airbus A380.

-The interior architecture of Terminal 3 won the Honour Award from ASLA in 2009.
+The interior architecture, designed by CPG Consultants, in collaboration with Woodhead, Tierra Design and SOM, Bartenbach LichtLabor and Hugh Dutton & Associates, of Terminal 3 won the Honour Award from American Society of Landscape Architects in 2009.

 Singapore Airlines operated the first flights into Terminal 3 on 9 January 2008, with flight SQ001 from San Francisco via Hong Kong arriving at 1150 hours to a welcome ceremony by Minister for Transport and Second Minister for Foreign Affairs, Lim Siang Keat Raymond, and the chairman of CAG, Liew Mun Leong.
 The first departure flight, SQ318, took off at 1250 hours bound for London-Heathrow.

 Since then, its regional flights to East Asia and India and long–haul flights bound for Australasia, Middle East, North America, South Africa and Western Europe will depart from T3 while other regional flights to Bangladesh, Southeast Asia and Sri Lanka depart from T2, becoming the first and only airline to operate from multiple terminals in Changi Airport.
 Singapore Airlines flights may arrive at Terminals 1, 2 or 3.
 However, all Singapore Airlines flights to Maldives, Nepal, Japan (with the exception of SQ 12 to Tokyo (Narita) as it continues on to Los Angeles) and South Korea depart from Terminal 2, as of 2024.